swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 #endif
 ```

 On Swift 5.8 or newer compilers (which we assume will support `hasAttribute`), the full condition will be evaluated.
-On prior Swift compilers (i.e., ones that support this proposal but not something newer like `hasAttribute`), the code after the `&&` will be parsed as an expression, but will not be evaluated, so such compilers will not reject this `#if` condition.
+On prior Swift compilers (i.e., ones that support this proposal but not something newer like `hasAttribute`), the code after the `&&` or `||` will be parsed as an expression, but will not be evaluated, so such compilers will not reject this `#if` condition.

 ### Embracing experimental features